Rajkokate/Java-145-days-challenge/README.md

   cond'n for 2num
   corner cases - if is not prime then right false here not going to outter loop.(instead of false we have to write
                     // prime when variable declared.)

+Day-8
+Its all about advandec pattern printing using concepts of functions methods loops and concepts still we learn. pattern like rectangle , butterfly , hoollow rectangle, inverted half pyramid.